juanplopes/lazycleaner/README.md

 # LazyCleaner

-This project is a JDK 8 implementation of an object cleaner.
+This project is a JDK 8 (and later) implementation of an object cleaner.
 This library provides similar feature as JDK 9's [java.lang.ref.Cleaner](https://docs.oracle.com/javase/9/docs/api/java/lang/ref/Cleaner.html) but compatible with older Java versions.
 Also, it defaults to lazy cleaner thread creation.